QualitativeDataRepository/dvcurator-python/README.md

 Most users will want to use the applications available in the [release section](https://github.com/QualitativeDataRepository/dvcurator-python//releases/).
 The release gets built by pushing to a new tag.

-*NOTE:* Syracuse University office computers cannot run this program directly.
-You should download the [SU Lab Install.bat](https://github.com/QualitativeDataRepository/dvcurator-python/blob/master/SU%20Lab%20Install.bat) file (right click "Raw" and the top and Save Link As), and run that instead.
+*NOTE:* Syracuse University office computers cannot run this program directly because of security policies.
+You should download the [SU Lab Install.ps1](https://github.com/QualitativeDataRepository/dvcurator-python/blob/master/SU%20Lab%20Install.ps1) file (right click "Raw" and the top and Save Link As), and run that instead by right-clicking and selecting "Run with PowerShell".
 This will install the program properly and create a shortcut on your desktop.

 # Running dvcurator-python